How Long Does It Take to Fill Out FAFSA in 2022?

-- Use the IRS Data Retrieval Tool (DRT): This IRS DRT is undoubtedly the fastest, most accurate way to transfer your tax information to your FAFSA.
-This saves you the time of searching through documents from the previous year.
+- Use the IRS Data Retrieval Tool (DRT) - This IRS DRT is undoubtedly the fastest, most accurate way to transfer your tax information to your FAFSA.
+This tool saves you time searching through documents from the previous year.

-- Prepare your documents: Gather all of your required documents, including tax documents and bank statements, in advance.
+- Prepare your documents - Gather your required documents, including tax documents and bank statements, in advance.
 Keep these documents handy as you fill out your FAFSA so you won’t need to search for them when you need them.

-- Apply online: Completing the FAFSA online could reduce a lot of paperwork and save time.
-The time estimated to fill out the FAFSA offline can take up to 3 hours whereas the online form takes up to an hour, and even less with all the information collected prior.
+- Apply online: Completing the FAFSA online could reduce paperwork and save time.
+The time estimated to fill out the FAFSA offline can take up to 3 hours, whereas the online form takes up to an hour and even less with all the prior information.

-If you want to receive your SAR ASAP, you should file your FAFSA online, and ensure it’s accurate.
+Important Note: If you want to receive your SAR ASAP, you should file your FAFSA online and ensure it’s accurate.
 If you apply via email, it could take up to 10 days to receive your SAR.
 If you failed to sign your FAFSA with an FSA ID, it could take up to 3 weeks to process your SAR.

 Once you have your Student Aid Report (SAR), your preferred educational institutions will receive your application.
 The institutions will evaluate your financial standing, eligibility, and requirements.
 Your application will also mention your Expected Family Contribution (EFC).

 But, just applying for FAFSA and expecting aid won’t be enough to receive benefits from educational institutions.
-Colleges will have limited aid to distribute to everyone, because most FAFSA applicants mention multiple colleges that they would like to attend on their application.
+Colleges will have limited assistance to distribute to everyone because most FAFSA applicants mention multiple colleges they would like to attend on their application.